The matrix taxonomy of finitely complete categories: Matrix classes

-Given a matrix $M\in\M(n,m,k)$ and a set~$S$, an ordinary \emph{interpretation} (i.e., a `non-row-wise' interpretation) of $M$ of \emph{type} $S$ is a row-wise interpretation of $M$ of type $(S,\dots,S)$ for which $f_1=\dots=f_n$.
-An \emph{internal $n$-ary relation $r$ on an object $C$} of $\mathbb{C}$ is an internal $n$-ary relation between the objects $C,\dots,C$ in~$\mathbb{C}$.
-We say that such a relation $r$ is (non-strictly) \emph{$M$-closed over} an object $X$ when it is compatible with any interpretation of $M$ of type $\mathbb{C}(X,C)$.
-Following~\cite{ZJanelidze2006a}, we say that \begin{itemize} \item an internal relation $r$ (between objects $C_1,\dots,C_n$) is \emph{strictly $M$-closed}, when $r$ is strictly $M$-closed over every object~$X$;
+Given a matrix $M\in\M(n,m,k)$ and a set~$S$, an \emph{interpretation} (without `row-wise') of $M$ of type $S$ is a row-wise interpretation of $M$ of type $(S,\dots,S)$ for which $f_1=\dots=f_n$.
+An internal $n$-ary relation between identical objects $C,\dots,C$ in~$\mathbb{C}$ (which we will, in the future, refer to as an internal relation `on'~$C$) is \emph{$M$-closed} (without `strictly') over an object $X$ when it is compatible with any interpretation of $M$ of type $\mathbb{C}(X,C)$.
+Following~\cite{ZJanelidze2006a}, we say that \begin{itemize} \item an internal relation $r$ (between objects $C_1,\dots,C_n$) is \emph{strictly $M$-closed}, when $r$ is strictly $M$-closed over every object $X$ in the category;

-\item an internal relation $r$ on an object $C$ is \emph{$M$-closed}, when $r$ is $M$-closed over every object~$X$;
+\item an internal relation $r$ on an object $C$ is \emph{$M$-closed}, when $r$ is $M$-closed over every object $X$ in the category;

-\item the given category $\mathbb{C}$ \emph{has $M$-closed relations} when every internal $n$-ary relation on any object in $\mathbb{C}$ is $M$-closed; when $\mathbb{C}$ is left exact (i.e., finitely complete), this is equivalent to every internal $n$-ary relation in $\mathbb{C}$ being strictly $M$-closed (by Theorem~2.4 in~\cite{ZJanelidze2006a}). \end{itemize} Strict $M$-closure of a homomorphic relation between algebras $A_1,\dots,A_n$, seen as an internal relation in some algebraic category where $A_1,\dots,A_n$ are objects, is equivalent to its strict $M$-closure over the free algebra with one generator, which itself is equivalent to the strict closure of the same relation seen as an internal relation in the category of sets.
+\item the given category $\mathbb{C}$ \emph{has $M$-closed relations} when every internal $n$-ary relation on any object in $\mathbb{C}$ is $M$-closed; when $\mathbb{C}$ is finitely complete, this is equivalent to every internal $n$-ary relation in $\mathbb{C}$ being strictly $M$-closed (by Theorem~2.4 in~\cite{ZJanelidze2006a}). \end{itemize}

+Strict $M$-closedness of a homomorphic relation between algebras $A_1,\dots,A_n$, seen as an internal relation in some algebraic category where $A_1,\dots,A_n$ are objects, is equivalent to its strict $M$-closedness over the free algebra with one generator, which itself is equivalent to the strict $M$-closedness of the same relation seen as an internal relation in the category of sets.
 The latter is nothing but the statement that for any row-wise interpretation

 of $M$ of type $(A_1,\dots,A_n)$, we have: